SliceGX: Layer-wise GNN Explanation with Model-slicing: : Layer-wise Explanations

 \stitle{Algorithm}.
 The algorithm, denoted as \slicess and illustrated as Algorithm \ref{alg:greedy}, takes a configuration $\C$ as input, and generates an explanation $G^l_s$ for the output $\M^{l_t}(G,v_t)$ of a single test node $v_t$, at a specific layer $l$.

 \eetitle{Initialization} (lines 1-2).
 Algorithm~\slicess leverages data locality in \gnn inference: For node $v_t$, an $l$-hop \gnn computes $\M(G,v_t)$ by visiting $l$-hop neighbors via message passing.
 Prior work treats the $l$-hop subgraph as the computational graph, where $l$ is the number of layers~\cite{luo2020parameterized}.
 For layer $l$ ($l\in [1,L]$), \slicess initializes $G^l_{v_t}$ as the $l$-hop subgraph centered at test node $v_t$, induced by nodes and edges within $l$-hop of $v_t$, to refine the search space.
-It also computes node representations and distance scores for $G^l_{v_t}$.

-\eetitle{Generation Phase} (lines 3-9). \slicess then applies a greedy node selection strategy to find a set of explanatory nodes \ttrevise{$V_s$}, and then induces the explanation by definition.
-The greedy selection process iteratively chooses a pair of nodes that maximize a marginal gain of $f(\cdot)$ (line 4).
-It then induces an explanation with the connect sets of each explanatory node \ttrevise{$V_s$}, by definition (Section \ref{sec:preliminaries}).
-It finally invokes a procedure \verifyss to check if \ttrevise{$G^l_s$} satisfies constraints to be an explanation, by definition, and return \ttrevise{$G^l_s$} if so.
+\eetitle{Generation Phase} (lines 3-9). \slicess then applies a greedy strategy to select a set of explanatory nodes \ttrevise{$V_s$} by iteratively choosing a pair of nodes that maximize a marginal gain of $f(\cdot)$ (line 4).
+It then induces an explanation with the connect sets by definition (Section \ref{sec:preliminaries}).
+Finally it invokes a procedure \textsf{Verify} to check if \ttrevise{$G^l_s$} satisfies constraints to be an explanation and return \ttrevise{$G^l_s$} if so.

 \eetitle{Post-processing} (lines 10-15).
 The generation phase does not guarantee that $G^l_s$ passes \textsf{Verify}.
 Thus, a lightweight post-processing phase is added.
 "Back up" nodes are sorted by explainability scores, replacing the lowest-scoring node in $V_s$ while preserving connectivity.
 The \textsf{Verify} procedure checks if the subgraph yields factual or counterfactual explanations and returns it if valid.